Cold can increase stroke risk; know the symptoms and how to prevent yourself - News

 The neurosurgeon points out that a stroke can occur, initially, with mild symptoms and then progress to a more severe condition, or manifest itself in an acute form.

-“A stroke is characterized by a deficit that indicates a brain impairment or a neurological deficit, whether motor, with decreased strength in an arm or leg, a loss of vision [em um ou nos dois olhos] or [quando o] patient begins to lower consciousness”, explains Chadad.
+“A stroke is characterized by a deficit that indicates a brain impairment or a neurological deficit, whether motor, with decreased strength in an arm or leg, a loss of vision [em um ou nos dois olhos] or [quando o] patient begins to lower consciousness,” explains Chaddad.

 In addition, symptoms such as weakness and tingling on only one side of the body — whether in the face, arms or legs — changes in speech or understanding, and sudden headache with no apparent cause can be signs of a stroke.